-It turns out that depression is closely related to the season.
+The SAD light we sold make me know more about depression, which has been turned out closely related to the season.
 Listen to the interpretation of psychologists and stay away from SAD.

 From a seasonal perspective, depression tends to occur more frequently in autumn and winter.
 As the Chinese saying goes: “Autumn wind and rain are sorrowful”, the meaning of sad autumn has also begun to affect people’s emotions to a certain extent.